bigdatagenomics/mango/docs/cloud/emr.rst

 Running Mango from Amazon EMR
 =============================

-`Amazon EMR <https://aws.amazon.com/emr/>`__ provides a pre-built Hadoop and Spark distribution that allows users to easily deploy and test Mango.
+`Amazon Elatic Map Reduce (EMR) <https://aws.amazon.com/emr/>`__ provides a pre-built Hadoop and Spark distribution that allows users to easily deploy and run Mango.
+This documentation explains how to configure requirements to connect with AWS on your local machine, and how to run Mango on AWS.

 Before you Start
 ----------------

-`Set up an EC2 key pair <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair>`__.

-You will also need to install the AWS cli to ssh into your machines:
+You will first need to set up an EC2 compare and configure the AWS cli using your pair.
+This will allow you to create clusters and ssh into your machines from the command line.

+1. `Set up an EC2 key pair <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair>`__.
+   This keypair allows you to securely access instances on AWS using a private key.
-1. `Install the AWS cli <https://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__
+2. `Install the AWS cli <https://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__
-2. `Configure the AWS cli <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>`__
+3. `Configure the AWS cli <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>`__

+This will allow you to access AWS using your credentials.

 Running Mango through Docker
 ============================

-This section explains how to run the Mango browser and the Mango notebook through Docker on Amazon EMR.
+This section explains how to run the Mango browser and the Mango notebook through `Docker <https://www.docker.com/>`__ on Amazon EMR.
+Using Docker allows users to quickly get Mango up and running without needing to configure different environment variables on their cluster.
+If you need more flexibility in configuration, see Running Mango standalone_.

 Creating a Cluster
 ------------------

+First, you must configure an EMR cluster.
+This can be done using the `AWS cli <https://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__.

-Through the aws command line, create a new cluster:
+Through the command line, create a new cluster:

 .. code:: bash

   aws emr create-cluster
-  --release-label emr-5.18.0 \
+  --release-label emr-5.24.1 \
-  --name 'emr-5.18.0 Mango example' \
+  --name 'emr-5.24.1 Mango example' \
   --applications Name=Hadoop Name=Hive Name=Spark  \
   --ec2-attributes KeyName=<your-ec2-key>,InstanceProfile=EMR_EC2_DefaultRole \
   --service-role EMR_DefaultRole \